pjbartlein/REarthSysSci/intro.md

 - Sublime Text [[https://www.sublimehq.com]](https://www.sublimehq.com) (License required for continuous use);
 - Atom [[https://atom.io]](https://atom.io), free, from the operators of GitHub; and
 - Visual Studio Code [[https://code.visualstudio.com]](https://code.visualstudio.com), free, from Microsoft.
+VS Code now has a number of add-in packages, including those for writing and previewing Markdown (.md) files and is recommended here.